-- Develops confidence, self worth, independence, self discipline, self-reliance and initiative - Develops a happy and positive attitude towards learning - Learns to develop good work habits - Experiments, creates. explores, investigates. enquires and discovers - Is encouraged to understand him/herself and others - Develops social skills of awareness, cooperation, sharing, caring and respect for others as well as other children's belongings and school resources - Continues to develop gross motor skills, that is co-ordination and skills using larger parts of the body and fine motor skills using smaller parts such as hands and fingers
+- Develops confidence, self-worth, independence, self-discipline, self-reliance and initiative - Develops a happy and positive attitude towards learning - Learns to develop good work habits - Experiments, creates, explores, investigates, enquires and discovers - Is encouraged to understand him/herself and others - Develops social skills including cooperation, sharing, caring and respect for others and their belongings as well as school resources - Continues to develop gross motor skills, that is co-ordination and skills using larger parts of the body and fine motor skills using smaller parts such as hands and fingers

-The program will cover English, Mathematics, History, Geography, Science, Physical and Health Education and motor sensory program and The Arts.
+The program will cover English, Mathematics, History, Geography, Science, Technology and Design, Physical and Health Education and The Arts.
 Many of these areas are integrated through play and investigation.